NikkitaTorres/botbotbot/README.md

 1. Clone this project [here](https://github.com/NikkitaTorres/botbotbot.git)
 2. Run the command "npm install" to download dependencies for the project.
 3. Run the command "npm i puppeteer --save" to install puppeteer. *Be warned* Puppeteer installs and runs on Chromium, an open-source browser project.
-4. In the terminal, run the command "node \index.js" to launch the program and have it open the url entered in the index.js file ([amazon.com])(https://www.amazon.com/s?i=electronics&rh=n%3A15391321011&fs=true&page=2&qid=1709757775&ref=sr_pg_2).
+4. In the terminal, run the command "node \index.js" to launch the program and have it open the url entered in the index.js file.
 Program will automatically collect the titles, price and image URL's of all items listed in the electronics and return them in the terminal.

 ### Built With

 * [Puppeteer](https://pptr.dev/)
 * Javascript
 * Node.js

-Followed along with this YouTube [tutorial](https://www.youtube.com/watch?v=URGkzNC-Nwo&list=PLuJJZ-W1NwdqgvE0D-1SMS7EpWIC5cKqu) by Michael Kitas for getting started with puppeteer.

 ### Known Issues/Bugs